-As you can see, there are a number of causes of claw disorders in cats.
+As you can see, there are several causes of claw disorders in cats.
 A single claw is usually due to trauma, or less frequently a tumour.
-If multiple claws are affected then a more systemic disease may be the cause.

-I have made an attempt to summarise symptoms of the disorders listed, however, will include a brief summary here.
+I have attempted to summarise symptoms of the disorders listed, however, will include a summary here.
 Symptoms may vary depending on the cause of the nail disorder.

-Paronychia – Inflammation of the tissue surrounding the claw.
+- Paronychia, which is an inflammation of the tissue surrounding the claw

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 He will carefully check the affected claw and surrounding tissue.
 The number of claws and feet involved can help your veterinarian to narrow down a cause.
-When one claw is affected, trauma is a likely cause, multiple claws and feet may indicate a systemic disease.
+Trauma is a probable cause if only one claw is involved.
+Multiple claws and feet may indicate systemic disease.

 He may need to perform some diagnostic tests to determine the cause.
 This may include:

 - Skin scraping

 - Bacterial and fungal culture

 Further testing may be necessary to determine an underlying cause such as blood tests.